|

 Yaw family and thought one branch, at least, had moved many years ago to

+your area.
 Having seen the page giving a tribute to Les Yaw I know I am looking in

 the right direction.
 I also think Muriel Yaw in Hodthorpe may belong to